Stochastic modeling of spreading and dissipation in mixed-chaotic systems that are driven quasistatically: Introduction

+\sect{\rmrk{Motivation}} The analysis of driven systems that feature an underlying mixed-chaotic phase-space is a rather universal theme, that has relevance to many fields in physics.
+There are mainly two ways to motivate the quasi-static perspective for the pertinent degrees of freedom (dof).
+For some systems it is natural to distinguish between slow (`heavy') dof, and fast (`light') dof.
+Then it makes sense to regard the heavy dof as parametric driving, and to ignore the back reaction.
+The heavy dof might be the location of a piston, or it might be the distance between the two stars that perform Kepler motion in the restricted 3~body problem (which we discuss below).

-\sect{Objective and choice of model system} One would like to provide a comprehensive set of tools for the design and the optimization of quasi-static protocols, e.g. in the context of Bose-Hubbard circuits.
-The feasibility and the efficiency of such protocols is related to phasespace spreading (`entropy-growth') as demonstrated in the above cited works \cite{apc,qtp,lbt}.
-In a broader perspective, the analysis of driven systems that feature an underlying mixed-chaotic phase-space is a rather universal theme, that has relevance to many fields in physics, notably celestial mechanics.
-Inspired by the restricted 3~body problem, we focus below on the dynamics that is generated by a generalized Hill's Hamiltonian \cite{hill1,hill2,hill3}.
-This describes the mixed-chaotic motion of a test-particle in the field of force of a binary system.
-More interestingly, we can have in mind a binary system immersed in a cloud of dust.
-The dust is driven quasi-statically by the Kepler motion of the stars.
+A different way to motivate this perspective originates from mesoscopic physics.
+One would like to provide a comprehensive set of tools for the design and for the optimization of quasi-static protocols, e.g. in the context of Bose-Hubbard systems \cite{exprBHH1,exprBHH2,KolovskyReview}.
+The feasibility and the efficiency of such protocols is related to the underlying mixed-chaotic phase-space dynamics, as demonstrated in \cite{apc,qtp,lbt}.

+\hide{ The Bose-Hubbard Hamiltonian introduces an over-complicated challenging arena for demonstration of anomalies in the quasi-static limit.
+Such anomalies arise because this Hamiltonian features an underlying mixed-chaotic phase-space.
+Recently, we have studied the efficiency of a nonlinear stimulated Raman adiabatic passage (STIRAP) \cite{apc}; the efficiency of quasi-static transfer protocols \cite{qtp}; and the Hamiltonian hysteresis that follows the reversal of the driving \cite{lbt}.
+Irreversibility is observed in hysteresis experiments with ultracold atoms \cite{exprDimerHys}.
+For ring geometry see \cite{exprRingRev,exprRingNIST}.
+Signatures of mixed phase space naturally arise in the analysis of the Bose-Hubbard Hamiltonian \cite{exprBHH1,exprBHH2,KolovskyReview}. }

+\sect{\rmrk{Model systems}} The simplest way to demonstrates anomalies that may arise in the quasi-static limit is to study billiard systems \cite{Kedar1,Kedar3}.
+The geometric construction allows a sharp distinction between regions in (phase)space.
+For example, the Bunimovich mushroom geometry of \cite{Kedar3} is composed of a regular region (the mushroom cap), and a chaotic region (stadium-like stem).
+However, such model is in some sense not generic.
+More generally, phase space has hierarchical structure with peripheral sticky regions \cite{stk} \rmrk{(and see Refs.[1-10] therein)}; and the composition of the energy surface depends on energy.
+Furthermore, in practice the distinction between the ``sea" and the ``islands" is not sharp neither fully controlled.
+This requires the development of new tools, to facilitate the analysis of the time-dependent dynamics.

+For the purpose of developing tools for the analysis of quasi-static scenarios, Billiards are too simple, while Bose-Hubbard systems are over-complicated and too demanding.
+A mathematically-oriented strategy would be to select an artificial Hamiltonian.
+But it is much more appealing to consider a toy Hamiltonian that has physical significance.
+At this point, it is appropriate to recall that the discussion of Hamiltonian chaos is historically rooted in the 3~body problem of celestial mechanics.